 These firms are the cheaper option because they don’t take the time to fully learn your product and value proposition or ensure the leads understand your offering.
 Additionally, reps at these firms are often offshore workers who may experience communication barriers due to lack of fluency in your prospects’ language.

 Remember that choosing a lead generation firm is choosing who will represent your brand, so decide carefully.
-At EBQ, we think of ourselves as an extension to your company, and as our CEO likes to say, “Our people are your people”.
+At EBQ, we think of ourselves as an extension of your company (as our CEO likes to say, “Our people are your people”).